algosup/2023-2024-project-4-sportshield-team-2/CodeDocumentation/codeDocumentation.md

 The code above are the Bluetooth Declarations of Service, Features and Descriptors.

-In addition, there are the Bluettoth Configuration Variables.
+In addition, there are the Bluetooth Configuration Variables.

-### Movement and Acceleration tracker :
+### Movement and Acceleration tracker

 - `LSM6DS3 imu(I2C_MODE, 0x6A)` : Acceleration/Rotation/motion sensor

-### Module GPS :
+### Module GPS

 - `Adafruit_GPS GPS(&Serial1)` : GPS module.